-Whether you are looking to go on for graduate work or immediately to the workplace, a bachelor's degree in psychology will help you analyze the intricacies of the human personality, and will provide information on how to improve your relationships, all from a biblical vantage-point.
+Whether you are looking to go on to graduate work or immediately to the workplace, a bachelor's degree in psychology will help you analyze the intricacies of the human personality and will provide information on how to improve your relationships—all from a biblical vantage-point.

 The Psychology major focuses on looking at the human personality and relationship with others through a biblical set of “glasses.”
-We believe there is an intrinsic psychology within our theology, given God is the author of thinking and behavior.
+We believe there is an intrinsic psychology within our theology, since God is the author of thinking and behavior.
 There are approximately 150 different specialty areas related to the field of psychology.
-Each student’s course work is custom built from the wide range of behavioral science undergraduate electives to best prepare him/her for his/her specific area of interest.
+Each student’s coursework is custom built from the wide range of behavioral science undergraduate electives to best prepare him/her for his/her specific area of interest.

 Examples of courses in this major:

 This course will examine the relationship between the fields of psychology and theology.
-A theory of integration will be presented, along with discussions concerning specific psychological topics (i.e. self-esteem, etc.) from a biblical vantage point.
-Prerequisite: PSY110 or SOC110.
-Three hours.
+A theory of integration will be presented, along with discussions concerning specific psychological topics (i.e. self-esteem, anxiety, etc.) from a biblical vantage point.

 The individuals who will challenge you to learn: